IvyTech-ir/Ivytech/README.md

         Easy to understand (Structure Map) <em>helps to assosiate the UI to the Source</em>
     </li>
     <li>
-        meaningfull naming according to convesion
+        Meaningfull naming according to concepts in projects
     </li>
     <li>
-        Modularity <em>to best maintenance of third party modules</em>
+        Modularity <em>to best maintenance of each concept and third party modules</em>
     </li>
     <li>
-        Integrity  <em>make everything in one place to easy deployment </em>
+        Integrity  <em>make everything in one place to easy access </em>
     </li>
     <li>
-        Thirdparty Wrappers <em>to avoid breakdown</em>
+        Thirdparty Wrappers <em>to avoid breakdown and multiple syntax</em>
     </li>
 </ul>